Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 |:-:|
 |![](Narrative1.png)|

-The graph demonstrates that, generally, a greater daily increase in Covid-19 cases is associated with a lower average support for Trump in the polls.
+The graph demonstrates that, generally, a greater daily increase in Covid-19 cases is associated with lower average support for Trump in the polls.
 The linear regression summarizes this negative relationship between the variables, with the coefficient for the daily increase in Covid-19 cases being negative.

-in other words, there is a negative correlation between both variables.

-thus, seems data is consistent with narrative. re-iterate what i intended to find, and say that my results provided such finding.
+Given I identified the pandemic narrative's main testable implication to be that there was a negative correlation between Trump's average support in the polls and the daily increase in Covid-19 cases, the results of my first test seem to be consistent with the afromentioned narrative.

-of course, there are some limitations of this finding. for one, although there is a negative relationship, such is not too strong r squared associated with relationshio is 0.31, not too good. this improves if you consider only before october, but that in it of itself raises further questions.
+of course, there are some limitations of this finding. for one, although there is a negative relationship, such is not too strong r squared associated with relationshio is 0.31, not too good. this improves if you consider only before october, graph, but that in it of itself raises further questions.

 moreover, issues with causaility, as to be expected with these initial tests.

-But overall, such test and result do offer some preliminary evidence for test.
+But overall, such test and result do offer some preliminary evidence for test. explain that results and data are consistent with narrative, with increasing prevalance of virus associated with lower support, so narrative has some evidencde.

-the graph demonstrates that, generally, at the times where the pandemic rose in prevalance and daily increase in case at its highest, trump average support was lower. thus, such negative relationship does offer some preliminary evidence for the narrative, given blah blah blah
+Test #2